-Here in Britain temperatures have been incredibly high this year, which for those who like the heat it’s been glorious, but this is nothing new.
-210 years ago in July 1808 Britain also experienced high temperatures.
-Given the British obsession with the weather, we’ve taken a look at how the newspapers reported this unusual weather.
+Here in Britain summer temperatures have been increasing, which for those who like the heat it’s been glorious.
+In July 1808 Britain also experienced unusually high temperatures.
+So, given the British obsession with the weather, we’ve taken a look at how the newspapers reported this unusual weather.

 The Scots Magazine confirmed that the previous winter was remarkable for its duration and severity and that the summer ‘had made ample amends, not merely its genial warmth, but by maintaining a steady high temperature which we have not for many years been accustomed’.